decal/werdlists/README.md

 opposed to directory contents.
 Each folder has a **subject** name and storage **type** which are separated by a dash.

-### Naming Scheme, Syntax and Meaning Associated With File Extensions
+### Naming Scheme, Syntax and Meaning Associated With File Extensions :speech_balloon:

 Most files have the `*.txt` extension signifying the `text/plain` [MIME type](https://en.wikipedia.org/wiki/Media_type) Other file extensions in use are: `*.csv`, `*.xml`, `*.html`, and `*.yml`